Jun 24, 2024

 What we see really motivates people is when they can view this mostly “invisible” information in clear and simple ways.

-We’ve helped a variety of organisations do this, from simple tables:
+We’ve helped a variety of organizations do this, from simple tables:

 to fully interactive learning tools: